 If you are injured on the job, you may be eligible for workers’ compensation benefits.
 This insurance pays for necessary medical care, wage replacement, and other costs for eligible employees.

 If you find yourself in this situation, it is common to wonder: can part-time employees file for workers’ compensation?
 In Georgia, both full- and part-time workers have the right to apply for these benefits, as long as they can prove that the injury happened on the job.
-Speak to an Athens injury lawyer to learn more.
+Speak to a Georgia injury lawyer to learn more.

 What Is a Part-Time Employee?